The Private Wealth & Private Client Review: Bahamas

 - to maintain surveillance over investment funds, securities and capital markets safeguarding fair and equitable dealings; and

-- to create and stimulate conditions to encourage methodical advancement and evolution of the capital markets in The Bahamas.
+- to create and stimulate conditions to encourage the methodical advancement and evolution of the capital markets in The Bahamas.

 The SCB also advises the Minister of Finance regarding investment funds, securities and capital markets.

-The SCB is well-positioned to maintain awareness of such aforementioned evolving regulatory demands as a member of the following international, regional and national bodies: the International Organization of Securities Commissions; the Council of Securities Regulators of the Americas; the Offshore Group of Collective Investment Scheme Supervisors and the Group of Financial Services Regulators.
+The SCB is well-positioned to maintain awareness of such aforementioned evolving regulatory demands as a member of the following international, regional and national bodies: the International Organization of Securities Commissions, the Council of Securities Regulators of the Americas, the Offshore Group of Collective Investment Scheme Supervisors and the Group of Financial Services Regulators.

 While the regulatory duties of the SCB does have a compliance component concerning adherence to the laws of The Bahamas and the promotion of satisfactory disclosure and fair dealing, the SCB is not concerned with and does not intend to be concerned with the endorsement of the merits of any investment.
 The SCB is responsible for ensuring the accuracy and comprehensive nature of information required to be disclosed and that such information is provided in a timely matter.